• Skip to primary navigation

 • Slice tomatoes in half.

-• Grate the Parmesan cheese to your desired texture using any of the methods above.
+• Grate the Parmesan cheese to your desired texture using the above methods.

 finished Caesar salad in a white bowl with wood salad spoons and jar of Caesar dressing